mapalmieri/Drones/README.md

  5. Launch the COE and then start the simulation

- 6. During the simulation open the `GUI/index.html` page in a browser ( Chrome or Firefox).
+ 6. During the simulation open the `GUI/index.html` page in a browser (Chrome or Firefox).

+# Instructions for PVS proof

+ 0. Follow the instruction for the binaries installation of PVS that can be found [here](http://pvs.csl.sri.com/download.shtml)

+ 1. Launch the PVS application

+ 2. Type `alt+x` to enter the minibuffer command and then type `change-context`.
+Navigate to the folder `linear_displacement_PVS_proof` and press `enter`

+ 3. Open the theory `linear_disp`

+ 4. Type `alt+x` to enter the minibuffer command and type `prove-importchain`